-Tango heals many conditions.
-A lot of people get into tango because they are going through a break-up or divorce.
-The tango embrace helps people get over the loss of a relationship.
-But tango doesn’t only heal a broken heart.
+That’s my personal story of physical tango healing, and there are many.
+The untold story of tango is a story of tango healing.
+Many people get into tango because they are going through a break-up or divorce.
+Tango doesn’t only heal a broken heart.
 Tango has been shown heal or give relief to the effects of Parkinson’s Disease, Alzheimer’s, loneliness and depression.

 In this talk, I speak about the Healing Power of Tango and why and how tango heals. . . physically and psychologically.
 I talk about: